IffTech/GSG-Morph/README.md

 ## The Graph/Subgraph Isomorphism Library for Quantum Annealers

-G/SG Morph is an implementation of [Calude, Dineen, and Hua's "QUBO formulations for the graph isomorphism problem and related problems"](https://doi.org/10.1016/j.tcs.2017.04.016) (Quantum Unconstrained Binary Optimization) QUBO's for finding graph, subgraph, and induced subgraph isomorphisms on quantum annealers.
+G/SG Morph is an implementation of [Calude, Dinneen, and Hua's "QUBO formulations for the graph isomorphism problem and related problems"](https://doi.org/10.1016/j.tcs.2017.04.016) (Quantum Unconstrained Binary Optimization) QUBO's for finding graph, subgraph, and induced subgraph isomorphisms on quantum annealers.

 G/SG Morph also contains, with the permission of Richard Hua, a copy of his implementation of the Graph Isomorphism QUBO from his thesis ["Adiabatic Quantum Computing with QUBO Formulations", Appendix E](https://researchspace.auckland.ac.nz/bitstream/handle/2292/31576/whole.pdf?sequence=2&isAllowed=y) which is used for benchmarking (see "Benchmarking" in this README).